TommyStarK/vault-k8s/README.md

 We are ready to switch context and connect to the Vault cluster.
 We must now, configure the Vault cluster to authorize our "applicative" cluster and allow our vault agent to fetch specific secret(s).

-- Let's login into our Vault cluster
+- Let's login into our Vault cluster:

 ```bash
 ❯ kubectl exec -ti vault-0 -n vault -- vault login